-Step 5: Arrange Succulents
+Step 4: Arrange Succulents on Pumpkin

 Working from the center of your pumpkin, start laying out the succulent cuttings.
 Once you have your design, apply a small amount of craft glue to the stems and place them into the moss bed.
 If your cuttings are having a hard time staying put, try wiggling the stem into the moss as far as you can.
 Hold succulents in place for a few seconds to allow the glue to set.